njmcode/blog/_posts/2017-04-11-google-autodraw-webapp-uncanny-valley.md

 In fariness, most web apps would respond exactly the same as AutoDraw to the Back button.
 I normally expect and avoid this as an inevitable (and eventually/hopefully surmountable) limitation of the platform.
 So why pull up AutoDraw, a self-identified experiment, for it?
 It's because the rest of the experience was generally so polished and immediate, I _forgot_ I was using a browser.
 And here's where things get a bit tricky for the Web platform.

-The shorthand, justified or not, for progressive web apps is 'native feel without the roadblocks': that we can/will provide app-like experiences which are feature-rich, robust and immediate without having to jump through the native app download/install/update hoops.
+The shorthand, justified or not, for progressive web apps is 'native feel without the roadblocks': that we can/will provide app-like experiences which are feature-rich, robust and immediate without forcing users to jump through the native app download/install/update hoops.
 It's a future I am personally and professionally invested in.
 The coming issue, in my mind, is the blurring of the lines between native and web - not for the developer, but for the _user_.

 I believe that the user has a well-defined, albeit somewhat subconscious, mental model of what a 'website' and an 'app' is<sup>[1]</sup>, and of the perceived differences between the two.
 Under this model, a WordPress blog on Chrome Android isn't _necessarily_ going to deliver the complexity and behaviour of a Facebook or Google Maps native app.
 Users accept this dichotomy and have learned to live with(in) it.